Reading Kofman in Constellation

-In “The Melancholy of Art” she writes, “there are remainders, ghosts, and phantoms wandering in limbo, things neither living nor dead, neither sensible nor intelligible, neither present nor absent […] a plenitude that occupies and entirely takes over the spectator’s gaze.”
+In “The Melancholy of Art” Kofman writes, “there are remainders, ghosts, and phantoms wandering in limbo, things neither living nor dead, neither sensible nor intelligible, neither present nor absent […] a plenitude that occupies and entirely takes over the spectator’s gaze.”
 (207) Here, the “melancholy” of art articulates a broader experience of the impossibility of rationally appropriating and thus exhausting the singularity of any other (artwork or person).
 Between the desire of infinite reason, and the finite experience of an embodied other, there lies a field in limbo.
-RKIC seeks to witness how Kofman remains in this tension, her life/text taking (its) place there:
+RKIC sought to witness how Kofman remains in this tension, her life/text taking (its) place there:

 “My mouth then stopped being the place from which flowed a reassuring discourse—bocca della verita—and became a cave from which more or less articulate and intelligible words burst forth, cries whose extremely variable tone (booming, evanescent, barely audible, halting, melodious, etc.) surprised even me.
 I had never heard myself speak like this, and “I” did not recognize “myself.”
 Generous mouth, spilling its offerings of semen.
 Closed mouth, mouth sewed shut, pursed, sealed.
 Constipated.”